ngqth/Sorted-ZomatoApp/README.md

 What the app _can't_ do:
 * Have the same capability as the OEM app
 * Retrieve details which is only available for commercial apps
-* Can't exceed 1000 API calls/day/user
+* Can't exceed 1000 calls/day/API

 What I _will_ do in the future:
 * Contact Zomato to commercialise the app
+* Keep the app up-do-date as much as possible - if it wasn't sold on the Apps Store.

 What you _could_ do:
 * Fork it, play with it, make it better, etc. But, please don't forget to give me a shout-out or a small place in your heart ;).